 Lenders will want to see your proof of income to make sure you can actually afford the mortgage repayments.
-If you're employed, this will include evidence of payslips and proof of employment.
-We'll cover all the types of documentation you need to apply for a home loan in more detail below.
+If you're employed, this will include evidence of pay slips and proof of employment.

-Your credit score is extremely important as it may influence how much a lender is willing to give you as a borrower.
+Your credit score is extremely important as a lender they will look into your credit history to assess your ability to repay a loan and it may influence how much a lender is willing to give you as a borrower.
 Having a low credit score may be viewed by lenders as being a bigger risk as it can indicate your inability to meet repayments.

 When applying for a home loan, you will need to prove that you don't just spend everything you earn.
 If you do, you will find it very hard to be accepted for a home loan because the lender will be concerned that you will be unable to meet repayments.